Irina Yusupova: Early life

 Prince Felix and Princess Irina Alexandrovna Yusupovs with their daughter, Irina Felixovna Yusupova, called "Bébé", in 1916.

 Princess Irina was the daughter of Prince Felix, the heir of one of the wealthiest families of Russia and of Europe.
-Her mother, Princess Irina Alexandrovna of Russia, was the daughter of Grand Duke Alexander Mikhailovich and Grand Duchess Xenia Alexandrovna, the elder daughter of Tsar Alexander III and sister of Tsar Nicolas II.
+Her mother, Princess Irina Alexandrovna of Russia, was the daughter of Grand Duke Alexander Mikhailovich and Grand Duchess Xenia Alexandrovna, the elder daughter of Tsar Alexander III and sister of Tsar Nicholas II.
 Through her mother's side, she was a descendant of Christian IX of Denmark.

 After the February Revolution, the Yusupovs fled Russia and settled in Paris, leaving behind most of their wealth.
 At first, the little girl was raised by her paternal grandparents until, at the age of nine, they returned the little princess to her parents.
 According to her father, Prince Felix Yusupov Feliksovitch, his daughter received a poor education causing an alteration in the character of the girl, who became capricious.
 Princess Irina Felixovna Yusupova was raised by nannies and, whilst she adored her father, she was very distant with her mother.